LCAV/dsp-labs/docs/alien-voice/implementation.md

 If you have some extra time, we propose to make a few improvements to the system!

-{% hint style="info" %}
-TASK 8: Put the robot voice signal on both output channels.

-_Hint: edit the processing function, certainly near the end._
-{% endhint %}

-We will now program one of the on-board buttons - the blue button called "B1" - to toggle the alien voice effect.
+First extra feature: will now program one of the on-board buttons - the blue button called "B1" - to toggle the alien voice effect.
 Copy the following code between the `USER CODE BEGIN PV` and `USER CODE END PV` comments.

 ```c
 /* USER CODE BEGIN PV */